noborus/ov/README.md

   StatusLine: false
 ```

-If you set StatusLine to false, the status line will not be displayed at all times; it will only appear when necessary (such as during search input).
+If you set `StatusLine` to false, the status line will not be displayed except when necessary (such as during search input).

 You can also customize the appearance and behavior of the status line by modifying the Prompt section in the configuration file.